OpenNTF/dojo-webpack-plugin/README.md

 # Introduction

-The DojoAMDPlugin is a [Webpack](https://webpack.github.io/) plugin that supports using Webpack to build Dojo 1.x applications (tested with version 1.10).
+**dojo-webpack-plugin** is a [Webpack](https://webpack.github.io/) plugin that supports using Webpack to build Dojo 1.x applications (tested with version 1.10).
 Features include:

 * Support for Dojo loader config properties, including `paths`, `packages`, `map` and `aliases`
 * Support for client-side synchronous and asynchronous `require()` calls for packed modules.